1973–74 Hereford United F.C. season: Summary

 Hereford enjoyed a steady start to the season and were as high as fifth in the table by the end of October.
-A sequence of only four wins in 17 matches between December and March checked their progress, but a nine-match unbeaten run pulled them clear of danger to an eventual 18th-place finish, eight points above the relegation zone.
+A sequence of only five wins between the beginning of November and the end of March checked their progress, but a nine-match unbeaten run pulled them clear of danger to an eventual 18th-place finish, eight points above the relegation zone.

 In the FA Cup, Hereford evoked memories of previous giant-killing exploits with a 2–1 replay win over West Ham United in the third round.
 Alan Jones struck the winning goal after a late Pat Holland equaliser had denied Hereford victory in the first match at Upton Park.
 The Cup run ended in the next round at the hands of Bristol City.

 On 26 September 1973, Brian Evans, a pre-season signing from Swansea City, became the first Hereford player to win an international cap when he featured in Wales' 3–0 defeat against Poland in a World Cup qualifier.